dibyendumajumdar/dmr_c/tests/unsupported/README.md

-Unsupported features include complex intializers.
-These tests fail.
+Unsupported features include complex intializers on static or global variables.
+The tests below fail.

+chararray.c - this contains a static char[] array declaration with initializer.